Tips and Tricks

-Socialization for a dog is very important and it’s something that must be done when the dog is young.
+Socialization for a dog is very important and it’s something that should done when the dog is young.
 Quite often people think they’re doing the right things when it comes to socialization but they are actually not because they don’t know exactly what socialization means.

 I will start off by telling you that the period of socialization for a young dog is from birth to 20 weeks of age.
 If your dog doesn’t get socialize with other people, small children, dogs and strange environments during that period you may have a dog that never gets socialized.
 This is the dog that then exhibits aggression or fear sometime between 12 and 24 months of age.

 Let’s start off with what is socialization.
 Socialization means that your dog is exposed to all types of people, kids and dogs in all kinds of environments.
-This isn’t something to do only at home this should be done in as many areas as possible away from home.
+This isn’t something to do only in your home this is done in as many areas as possible away from home.

 As far as a dog is concerned kids are a different creature than an adult human being, so exposing your dog to little ones while it is a young puppy is a plus.
 Now that doesn’t mean your children, it means other children that are not part of the pack.

-During this period of socialization, your dog should be exposed to other dogs and again not just at your home or with your current dog but with other dogs as well.
+During this period of socialization, your dog can exposed to other dogs and again not just at your home or with your current dog but with other dogs.
 Of course you want to make sure that the dogs that your puppy meets are dog friendly and are current on all their vaccinations.
 A good source for this type of dog is through family, friends and neighbors.

 Be sure to get your puppy out of the house.
 Take your pup to as many places as possible.
 In fact I recommend that a new puppy owner take their puppy to three new places each week so that it can experience lots of new sites, sounds and smells.

-So take the time now to take your dog to strange places meeting lots of new people and dogs so that you can have a well socialized dog that you can enjoy for the rest of its life.
+So take the time now to take your dog to strange places, meeting lots of new people and dogs so that you can have a very socialized dog that you can enjoy for the rest of it’s life.

 Switching Dog Foods

 In this day and age, more and more is being discovered about our diets and more importance is placed on eating healthy foods that fuel the body more efficiently.
-The concern for taking care of our bodies is not just one that is focused on the human diet; it affects our pets as well.
-Feeding your animal the best and most healthy diet for him should be of key importance.
+The concern for taking care of our bodies is not just one that is focused on the human diet; it affects our pets to.
+Feeding your animal the best and most healthy diet for him is the key.
 The better fuel you put into your dog (or into you!), the better chances he will live longer and with fewer health issues.
 You may have a certain brand you prefer or you may have your dog on prescription food.
 Regardless, sometimes you may feel it is time to switch your animal’s food with something you or your veterinarian feel will be better for him.

-Changing your animal’s diet is not something that should be done abruptly.
+Changing your animal’s diet is not something that is done abruptly.
 Animals adjust to what they are being fed and need time to readjust to something new.

 Additionally, you may find they will flat-out refuse a new food if not given proper time to get used to it.
 Keep in mind this guide to changing over their food if you feel it is necessary.